aazahrou/aspirethemes.github.io/_docs/bold-wordpress.md

 2. Navigate the to the WordPress directory, and follow the path **wp-content/themes**.
 3. Extract **bold.zip** file (it’s in the zip file you downloaded) and upload the bold folder.
 4. Once it’s uploaded, go to your WordPress Dashboard, browse to **Appearance > Themes**.
-5. You will see the screenshot for Bold theme, just click the **Activate** link and you are ready to go.
+5. You will see the screenshot for the Bold theme, just click the **Activate** link and you are ready to go.

 ---